-3. The global development landscape has changed dramatically over the past 10 years.
-Progress towards the Sustainable Development Goals has been derailed by cascading crises - from climate disasters and the coronavirus disease (COVID-19) pandemic to debt distress, conflicts and wars and geopolitical shocks.
-These events have created sharp reversals in development trajectories and exposed the fragility of current development cooperation models.

-4. In this context, development cooperation in all its forms - financing, capacity support, policy change and multi-stakeholder partnerships - must move beyond traditional approaches and deliver more focused, impactful support.
-Development cooperation must reflect the urgency of rescuing the Goals and focus on the experiences of the people that policies and practices are meant to serve, especially the most vulnerable.

-5. Today's development cooperation frameworks must align with the goals set out in the Addis Ababa Action Agenda, the 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Paris Agreement adopted under the United Nations Framework Convention on Climate Change.
+- 3. The global development landscape has changed dramatically over the last 10 years.
+Progress toward the Sustainable Development Goals has been detailed by cascading crises-from climate disasters and the COVID-19 pandemic to debt distress, conflicts and wars and geopolitical shocks.
+These events have created sharp reversals in development trajectories and exposed the fragility of current development cooperation models. - 4.
+In this context, development cooperation in all its forms financing, capacity support, policy change, and multi-stakeholder partnerships must move beyond traditional approaches and deliver more focused, impactful support.
+Development cooperation must reflect the urgency of rescuing the SDGs and focus on the experiences of the people that policies and practices are meant to serve, especially the most vulnerable. - 5.
+Today's development cooperation frameworks must align with the goals set out in the Addis Ababa Action Agenda, the 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Paris Agreement adopted under the United Nations Framework Convention on Climate Change.

-Prioritize international public finance, including official development assistance, where it is most needed
+Prioritize international public finance, including ODA, where it is most needed

-6. In this challenging landscape, development actors must ensure that ODA serves its foundational purpose - promoting sustainable development in line with the needs, priorities and vulnerabilities of developing countries - where it is needed most.
-International public finance must be refocused on poverty alleviation, economic growth and institutional capacity-building for low-income and conflict-affected countries.

-7. There were calls to reverse the current trend of declining ODA and honour existing commitments to ensure sustainable financing for developing countries, in particular for the most vulnerable least developed countries, where ODA comprises up to two thirds of total external financing.

-8. Concurrently, it is vital to consider the ability of ODA to mobilize and leverage other resources, including domestic resources and private sector finance.
-This is essential amid rising debt vulnerabilities, tightening fiscal space and the widening gap between financing needs and available resources in many developing countries.

-9. The share of country programmable aid as the most predictable and stable form of development finance, should be increased.
-Currently, country programmable aid accounts for less than half of overall ODA, while in-donor refugee costs have risen from 9 per cent in 2000 to 25 per cent.
-This rebalancing is essential to address persistent underfunding of critical long-term investments in education, health, infrastructure and economic transformation.
+- 6. In this challenging landscape, development actors must ensure that ODA serves its foundational purpose-promoting sustainable development in line with the needs, priorities, and vulnerabilities of developing countries-where it is needed most.
+International public finance must be refocused on poverty alleviation, economic growth, and institutional capacity-building for low-income and conflict-affected countries. - 7.
+There were calls to reverse the current trend of declining ODA and honour existing commitments to ensure sustainable financing for developing countries, particularly for the most vulnerable LDCs, where ODA comprises up to two-thirds of total external financing. - 8.
+Concurrently, it is vital to consider ODA's ability to mobilize and leverage other resources, including domestic resources and private sector finance.
+This is essential amid rising debt vulnerabilities, tightening fiscal space, and the widening gap between financing needs and available resources in many developing countries. - 9.
+The share of Country Programmable Aid (CPA) as the most predictable and stable form of development finance, should be increased.
+Currently, CPA accounts for less than half of overall ODA, while in-donor refugee costs have risen from 9% in 2000 to 25%.
+This rebalancing is critical to address persistent underfunding of critical long-term investments in education, health, infrastructure, and economic transformation.